dancek/hannuhartikainen.fi/content/blog/keyboard-dome-repair/index.md

 title = "Repairing a stuck rubber dome key" date = 2018-11-25T11:27:39+03:00 tags = ["maintenance"]
-#resources:
-#- src: images/washing.jpg
++++

-#  title: This is a story of washing a keyboard.
+{{ image(path="blog/keyboard-dome-repair/images/washing.jpg", title="This is a story of washing a keyboard.
 I mean, repairing a keyboard.
-But I also washed it, so have a photo #of my submerged keyboard.
-No, it's not water-resistant.
+But I also washed it, so have a photo of my submerged keyboard.
+No, it's not water-resistant.") }}
-#- src: images/ripped.jpg
-#  title: The torn silicone dome.
-#- src: images/open.jpg
-#  title: The inside of my keyboard.
-#- src: images/stacked.jpg
-#  title: Another dome stacked under the original one.
-+++

-{{< image "images/washing.jpg" >}}

 I bought a rubber dome gaming keyboard in maybe 2012 thinking keyboards last forever.
 Millions of keypresses later[^1] the spacebar started getting stuck.
 But it pains me to throw stuff away because of a single problem, so I set out to repair it.